 PSCORE stands for ‘People for Successful COrean REunification’.
 We are a non-profit NGO based in Seoul, South Korea.
-We address potential barriers to reunification and assist North Korean refugees adapt to their daily life in South Korea.
-Our organisation was founded 2006 by Kim Young-Il, a former North Korean soldier who escaped the country with his family and successfully defected to the South.
+We address potential barriers to reunification and assist North Korean refugees in adapting to daily life in South Korea.
+Our organisation was founded in 2006 by Young-Il Kim, a former North Korean soldier who escaped the country with his family and successfully defected to the South.

 People for Successful COrean REunification

 PSCORE works toward the reunification of the Korean Peninsula through public exposure and programs, such as Mentoring, Education, and Human Rights and Democracy.
 Since its founding in 2006, PSCORE has been an active and outspoken advocate for the promotion of human rights in North Korea.
 PSCORE is the only NGO that focuses exclusively on North Korean human rights.
 Since 2012, it has held special consultative status with the UN Economic and Social Council (ECOSOC).
 PSCORE also provides emergency aid to North Korean refugees in China through discrete and secure channels.
 All programs are designed to support and raise awareness about human rights violations in North Korea.

 Connect with South Korean nationals and the international community to foster global cooperation and understanding.

 Participate in the democratic processes and lobby for social and political reform in North Korea.

 Enhance North Korean refugees’ ability to become self-sufficient and contribute to the reunification process.

 Build information networks to educate the international community about human rights abuses in North Korea.